sizzleweet/cbr2cbzPS/readme.md

 set paths to the required executables (unrar will be found automatically if it has a env variable assigned to it).

-For TRiD set absolute patht to executable e.g /path/to/trid or /path/to/trid.exe
+For TRiD set absolute patht to executable e.g /path/to/trid (linux) or /path/to/trid.exe (windows)

 For comic directory make sure that you keep in mind this is recursive so all folders under the folder you enter will also be parsed.